The effective management of risk is integral to delivering our strategy

 The impact of risk on our strategy and viability

-Material risks that we consider may lead to threats to our business model, strategy and liquidity are identified through our framework of risk management, our analysis of individual processes and procedures and a consideration of the strategy and operating environment of the Group.
+Material risks that we consider may lead to threats to our business model, strategy and liquidity are identified through our risk management framework which encompasses the analysis of individual processes and procedures and consideration of the strategy and operating environment of the Group.

-We analyse the risks and controls and evaluate the commercial, strategic, regulatory and other impacts, as well as the likelihood of occurrence.
+We analyse the risks and evaluate their commercial, strategic, regulatory and other impact as well as the likelihood of occurrence together with the mitigating controls in place.

-The executive management team is responsible for monitoring the controls and progress of actions to manage principal risks.
-It is supported through the Group’s audit and assurance programmes and the principal risks are reviewed by the Board on a semi-annual basis.
+The executive management team is responsible for the dayto- day monitoring of the controls and progress of actions to manage principal risks.
+It is supported through the Group’s audit and assurance programmes and the principal risks are reviewed on a semi‑annual basis by the Board.

-We respond to changes in the materiality of risk by reviewing the mitigating actions and checking that they are still appropriate for the level of risk.
+We respond to changes in the materiality of risks by reviewing the mitigating actions and checking that they are still appropriate for the level of risk.

 Emerging risks that are currently being monitored are: